Boudreaux Campbell: Career

 Campbell qualified for his fourth PBR World Finals in 2024.

 In 2024, the Missouri Thunder were eliminated after the second day of the Team Series Championship.

 In January 2025, the Missouri Thunder defeated the Kansas City Outlaws to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Sacramento, California.
 In February of the same year, the Thunder once again defeated the Outlaws to win the Monster Energy Team Challenge at the UTB event in Indianapolis, Indiana.
 In March, during the UTB event in Little Rock, Arkansas, the Thunder defeated the Outlaws to win the third straight and final Monster Energy Team Challenge for the Missouri teams in 2025.

 Campbell qualified for his fifth PBR World Finals in 2025.

 In October 2025, the Missouri Thunder succeeded in making it to the final round of the 2025 Team Series Championship against the Carolina Cowboys (Campbell's previous team).
 The Cowboys defeated the Thunder to win the 2025 PBR Team Series Championship title.

 Following the 2025 Team Series season, Campbell was dropped from the Missouri Thunder's protected roster.
 He decided not to sign to the team's reserve roster, making him an unsigned free agent.

+After several years of riding mainly in the PBR, Campbell decided to return full-time to the PRCA in 2026.
+However, in August of that year, he signed to ride in the Florida Freedom's reserve roster in the PBR Team Series.